tushar5526/Github-Jenkins-Docker/README.md

 - In  ***Post-Build-Actions*** select ***Build-Other-Projects*** and type ***Job34***, select ***save*** and ***apply***

   ***Image***

-- [x]	 ***Job2*** : By looking at the code or program file, Jenkins should automatically start the respective language interpreter install image container to deploy code ( eg. If code is of  PHP, then Jenkins should start the container that has PHP already installed ).

 # JOB 3 and JOB 4 :